Andrew Carpenter

 Most recent experiences include setting up and implementing Canada’s 2-Billion Trees program in the Northwest Territories, successful liability management for an entire asset comprised of several hundred small openings and roads, leading and promoting habitat restoration work on legacy linear features and the development and approval of environmental assessment criteria.

-Andrew has been married for 31 years and has 5 children and 4 grandchildren.
+Andrew has 5 children and 4 grandchildren.
 He loves spending time with his family, learning about the land and solving the world’s problems in conversation with a close friend and a pot of coffee.

 Consultancy Credentials: